n-starlight/url-shortener/README.md

 4) To run the server cd to the folder contaning main.py
    > fastapi dev main.py

-To run the tests file cd to the folder containing loadtest.js in command prompt followed by ->
+To run the loadtest file for checking latency percentiles and also checking success rate of requests - cd to the folder containing loadtest.js in command prompt followed by ->

 > K6 run loadtest.js

+> Run tests using pytest

 Latency graphs